reshmee011/m365blogs/Hugo/sites/M365Blog/content/posts/powershell-get-sharing-links-sharepoint.md

 {{< gist reshmee011 d54e69e40a1de64bfdf228b7a805ff58 >}}

-However using Get-PnPFileSharingLink and Get-PnPFolderSharingLink return only sharing links and not all sharing instances without a link, hence combining the cmdlets with CSOM
+However using Get-PnPFileSharingLink and Get-PnPFolderSharingLink return only sharing links and not all sharing instances without a link, hence combining the cmdlets with CSOM.

 Example output